sennpuuki/convert-Plink-to-VCF-format/README.md

 ## Step 3 - fix REF
 Tool: [script from Brad Chapman](https://github.com/chapmanb/bcbb/blob/master/nextgen/scripts/plink_to_vcf.py)

-For people who do not have PLINKSEQ and older PLINK, we can borrow the last part of the python script from [Dave Tang's blog](https://davetang.org/muse/2015/08/19/converting-ped-into-vcf/).
+For people who do not have PLINKSEQ and older PLINK, we can borrow the last part of the python script from [here](https://github.com/chapmanb/bcbb/blob/master/nextgen/scripts/plink_to_vcf.py).
 Note that python package [bx](https://github.com/bxlab/bx-python) is required for this script to run.
 Also, reference genome is required.

 Use: `plink_to_vcf-partial.py input_rmreverse.vcf hg19.2bit`